AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

     - `other` — AdGuard Other content blocker
     - `custom` — AdGuard Custom content blocker
     - `all` — special keyword that means that the rules must be included into **all** content blockers
+    - `advanced` — special keyword to apply rules by the [Advanced protection](/adguard-for-ios/features/advanced-protection) module
 - `rules_list` — list of rules
 - `!#safari_cb_affinity` — end of the block